Sustainable Power & Utilities

 The Opportunity in the Energy Transition

 The utilities sector has a part to play in the transition to a sustainable, low-carbon future.
 Power and utilities suppliers must find ways of halving emissions by 2030 to avoid the impacts of 2 degrees of global warming by rapidly electrifying systems and decarbonising our energy mix.
-Electricity and heat in the energy sector are responsible for 30% of global greenhouse gas emissions (2016), creating a unique opportunity and challenge for utilities to participate in building energy resilience.
+Electricity and heat in the energy sector are responsible for 30% of global greenhouse gas emissions, creating a unique opportunity and challenge for organisations.
 The utilities sector sits at the juncture between two critical strategies to facilitate the energy transition and achieve climate change imperatives: to dramatically reduce the footprint of our electrical grid, and combined strategies of electrification, options from the hydrogen economy, decentralised heat and power and gas, as well as grid decarbonisation.

 Power and Utilities Strategy